Temporal Reach-Avoid-Stay Control for Differential Drive Systems via Spatiotemporal Tubes: Case Studies

-The second scenario involves a dynamic environment, where the robot must reach the target region within a prescribed time while avoiding both static and moving obstacles.
+The second scenario involves a dynamic environment, where the robot must reach the target region within a prescribed time of $5$ seconds while avoiding both static and moving obstacles.The velocity of the dynamic obstacles is known a priori which essentially is the Lipschitz constant $\mathcal{L}_U = 0.26$.
+Here also we consider the center of the STT to be two polynomials of $t$ corresponding to the $x$ and $y$ dimensions.
+We generate piecewise polynomial tubes, each of which are of degree $2$.
+With the choice of $\epsilon = 0.005$ and $\eta^* = -0.0075$, the algorithm converges.
+The Lipschitz constant corresponding to the center of the STT is obtained as $\mathcal{L}_c = 1.21, \mathcal{L}_r = 0$.
+Therefore the overall Lipschitz constant becomes $\mathcal{L} = 1.47$.
+Therefore, $\eta^* + \mathcal{L}\epsilon = -0.0075 + 1.47 \times 0.005 = -0.00015 < 0$, satisfying the condition of Theorem \ref{th:constr}, thereby implying the STT is formally verified.
 Figure~\ref{fig:dyn}(a) shows the synthesized STT, and Figs.~\ref{fig:dyn}(b)--(d) illustrate the workspace at three different time instants.
-The results demonstrate that the proposed controller effectively adapts to a changing environment by reshaping the tube, enabling the robot to avoid time-varying obstacles and reach the target within the specified time. }
+The results demonstrate that the proposed controller effectively adapts to a changing environment by reshaping the tube, enabling the robot to avoid time-varying obstacles and reach the target within the specified time.
+The offline tube synthesis time requires an overall time of $2.415$ seconds while the online per step control synthesis time is $2.18$ $\mu$sec.

 \textbf{Comparison:} We compare the proposed STT-based control with state-of-the-art approaches such as CBF \cite{toulkani2022reactive} and MPC \cite{sun2017disturbance}.
 As shown in Fig.~\ref{fig:comparison}, all methods guide the robot from the same initial region to the target while avoiding obstacles.
-However, the proposed STT-based approach achieves this with significantly lower computation time (\textbf{0.7~s}) compared to CBF (\textbf{3.3~s}) and MPC (\textbf{19.3~s}).
-Moreover, under external disturbances, the CBF controller fails to prevent the robot from entering unsafe regions, whereas the proposed STT-based controller keeps the trajectory strictly within the tube, ensuring robust and safe navigation throughout the task.
+However, the proposed STT-based approach achieves this with significantly lower per-step online control-synthesis time compared to CBF and MPC.
+Moreover, under external disturbances considered to be sinusoidal with the magnitude ranging between $0.0001$ to $0.0125$, the CBF and MPC based controller fails in some scenarios to prevent the robot from entering unsafe regions, whereas the proposed STT-based controller keeps the trajectory strictly within the tube, ensuring robust and safe navigation throughout the task.
+The average online computation time per step and success rate of the algorithms with and without disturbances are presented in the Table \ref{tab:comparison}.